How populism could shake up Europe: A visual guide

 Italy

 Italy is well-known for its fluid political spectrum, having seen a number of populist parties come and go over the years.
-With the referendum now serving as a de facto vote of confidence in Prime Minister Matteo Renzi, the result could have a knock-on effect on the country's ever-changing political landscape.

-Italians head to the polls on December 4 to cast their ballot on a string of sweeping constitutional reforms, which Renzi says will help revive the country's lethargic economy.

-Leaving the European Union is not on the table as part of the changes.

-However, it is one of the referendums voters think will act as a litmus test of the rising wave of populism spreading in Europe.
-A "yes" vote would drastically reduce the power of the Senate and allow regional lawmakers, not constituents, to pick the senators who serve.
+The revolving door swung against current Prime Minister Matteo Renzi Sunday, when voters rejected his proposed changes to the country's constitution.

+He had promised they'd help revive Italy's flagging economy, but voters used the opportunity to push him out, setting the scene for a general election.

-A "no" vote could spur elections after the PM made a high-stakes pledge to stand down should the reforms he championed fail.
-This could pave the way for the far-right group Northern League and the radically populist Five Star Movement, led by Italian comedian Beppe Grillo to make gains.
+The parties who stand to gain most from the shift are far-right group Northern League and the radically populist Five Star Movement, led by Italian comedian Beppe Grillo.

+Experts say that if Grillo comes to power, he'll likely follow through on promises to call a referendum to scrap the euro, reintroduce the Italian lira, and perhaps even follow Britain out of the European Union.

 Austria

-Austria could elect the EU's first far-right leader since WWII when it picks its next president on the same day as Italy's critical constitutional reforms ballot.
+Austria looked at electing the EU's first far-right head of state since the Second World War when it picked its next president on the same day as Italy's critical constitutional reforms ballot.

-Norbert Hofer of the Freedom Party of Austria (FPO) is hoping to ride the populist wave to presidential power (albeit in a largely ceremonial role).
-The far-right refugee-blocking candidate has campaigned hard on the issue of migrants, calling for a complete end to immigration in a bid to preserve the country's "ethnic culture."
+Norbert Hofer of the Freedom Party of Austria (FPO) had ridden a populist wave to challenge for presidential power (albeit in a largely ceremonial role).
+The race had appeared close, but on Sunday Hofer conceded to left-wing independent Alexander Van der Bellen when early returns ran against him.

+The far-right refugee-blocking candidate campaigned hard on the issue of migrants, calling for a complete end to immigration in a bid to preserve the country's "ethnic culture."

 The migrant crisis reached a tipping point for many in 2015 when almost a million refugees crossed into Europe from the Balkans.
 At least 700,000 of them traveled via Austria.